vuejs/v2.vuejs.org/src/guide/render-function.md

 ### `keep-alive`

-Instead of being passed through the options object, the `keep-alive` attribute actually compiles to a higher-order component.
+Instead of being passed through the data object, the `keep-alive` attribute actually compiles to a higher-order component.
 So this template:

 ``` html
 <my-component keep-alive></my-component>